Takayuki Komine: Playing career

 Komine was born in Higashimatsuyama on April 25, 1974.
 After graduating from Juntendo University, he joined the Japan Football League club Tokyo Gas (later FC Tokyo) in 1998.
-He played many matches as center back with Sandro during the first season.
-However his opportunity to play decreased behind Tetsuya Ito and Teruyuki Moniwa from 2002.
+During the first season, he played many matches as a center back with Sandro.
+However, his opportunity to play decreased behind Tetsuya Ito and Teruyuki Moniwa from 2002.
 In August 2003, he moved to Vegalta Sendai and played many matches.
 In 2004, he moved to Kashiwa Reysol.
 However he could hardly play in the match.
 In 2005, he moved to the J2 club Tokushima Vortis.
 He played many matches as center back for the first time in four years.
 In 2006, he moved to the Regional Leagues club FC Gifu.
 He played many matches over three seasons and the club was promoted to the Japan Football League in 2007 and J2 in 2008.
 He retired at the end of the 2008 season.